Twycross Zoo: Nature Reserve

 Twycross Zoo has its very own Nature Reserve which is free to enter.
 This large reserve provides a safe and secure home for native bats, birds, insects and small mammals.

 Education

 Twycross Zoo is home to an award-winning education department.
 Amongst others, the zoo holds the Learning Outside the Classroom Quality Badge, all sessions are curriculum linked and all are designed to best engage all age groups.

 The zoo teaches over 15,000 school children per year in their Study Centre.

 Conservation and breeding

 In 2006 Twycross Zoo established the Conservation Welfare Fund to make a positive contribution to animal conservation and improve animal welfare worldwide.

-Since its creation it has contributed to over 55 conservation and welfare projects from 27 different countries around the world.
+Since its creation it has contributed to over 55 conservation and welfare projects from 27 countries around the world.
 As well as financial support Twycross Zoo provides expertise in animal and veterinary care, enclosure construction and design and behavioural welfare.

 Twycross Zoo currently supports the following conservation projects: